luca-soda/time-vault/README.md

 Time Vault is an Electron-based example use case utilizing the Time-Lock microservice, built using `electron-react-boilerplate`.
 This project serves as a demonstrative example of how the Time-Lock service can be integrated into applications for secure file encryption with future unlock capabilities.

+**The project has hardcoded localhosts for the Time-Lock service in encrypt.ts and decrypt.ts files as it's only a demonstrative example.**

 ## Features

 - **File Encryption**: Users can select a file and a target date.
 The application encrypts the file using an RSA public key provided by Time-Lock, embedding the necessary secrets to reconstruct the public key within the encrypted file itself.